-Background Screening Concerns: Exemption Applications with AHCA and DOH
+Background Screening: Exemption Applications with AHCA and DOH

 Florida law governs this process and certain criteria must be met in order to prove your right to an exemption.
-Some of the criteria include:
+Florida criteria include:

 - The facts and circumstances surrounding the offense(s)